Call of Duty: Black Ops — Cold War arrives with cross-generation, cross-platform play on November 13

 Next-generation visuals

-With next-generation consoles, the game will play at 4K resolution and refresh rates at 120 hertz, where the screen updates 120 times per second.
+With next-generation consoles, the game will play at 4K resolution and refresh rates at 120hz.
 Cold War will use haptic controllers.
 The solid-state drives (SSDs) with flash memory in the new consoles will have faster load times, and that means that the loading screens will be gone, with seamless transitions between cinematics and gameplay.

 “We want to make sure that the framerate is responsive, and that it feels like there’s nothing on the technical side preventing you from having a good time,” Bunting said.